Kmvucd/sciprog_24/README.md

 ### How to Run Each Practical:

-Each README.md file within the practical branches provides detailed instructions on how to:
+Each README.md file within the practical branches provides detailed instructions:

 Compile the code using gcc (GNU Compiler Collection).
 Run the executable.